hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 **Exercise**

-1. The `impact_severity` field tells us how serious the consequence of the variant is, based on it's `impact` value (i.e where it is located in the genome). **Use multiple selection criteria to identify how many of the SNP variants are `HIGH` impact.**
+1. The `impact_severity` field tells us how serious the consequence of the variant is, based on it's `impact` value (i.e where it is located in the genome). **Use multiple selection criteria to identify how many of the SNP variants are `HIGH` impact severity.**
-2.
+2. Since there are so few variants from Q#1, rather than counting them modify the  select statement to  output the following fields of information: `chrom`, `start`, `end`, `gene`, `impact`.
+Which genes harbor these high impact variants?

 ***